 Coushatta Casino Resort, based in Louisiana, has a slot finder available on their website.
 An interesting twist is they have a volatility option for their search, where you can search for low, medium or high volatility slots.
 You can also search by denomination, game type or slot manufacturer, or search for a specific slot name.

-On property Borgata has options for locating slots, but on their website it’s a big ol’ laundry list.
+On property Borgata has options for locating slots, but on their public-facing website it’s a big ol’ laundry list.
 That said, it does help you ID which games are available, and it does seem pretty well kept.